 Tangalle in Sri Lanka for Fabulous Getaways

-Tangalle (also recognized as Tangalla) is a famous tourist town in the Hambantota District of the Southern Province of world-famous tourist destination, Sri Lanka.
+Tangalle (also recognized as Tangalla) is a famous tourist town in the Hambantota District of the Southern Province of the world-famous tourist destination, Sri Lanka.
 The region is administered by the Urban Council.
 It’s one of the biggest cities in the southern province.
 It is situated 195 km (121 mi) south of the capital Colombo and 35 km (22 mi) east of Matara.
 It has a mild atmosphere, compared to the rest of the district, and pristine beaches.

 Why is Tangalle in Sri Lanka Remarkably Special?

 Tangalle is one of the most established beach destinations in the region, with a collection of basic guesthouses – and a handful of luxurious hotels and villas – scattered along the coves and shores that line the oceanfront.
 Tourism has never taken off as much as the ambitious locals might have liked, though, and Tangalle retains firmly low-key relative to the resorts further west.
-What adds Tangalle’s charm, however, is the range of satisfying attractions in the local countryside, such as the giant buddha, Hoo-maniya blowhole, and the gaudy shrines of Wewurukannala, and the spectacular rock temples of Mulkirigala, that can all be incorporated into a fulfilling excursion.
+What adds to Tangalle’s charm, however, is the range of satisfying attractions in the local countryside, such as the giant buddha, Hoo-maniya blowhole, the gaudy shrines of Wewurukannala, and the spectacular rock temples of Mulkirigala, that can all be incorporated into a fulfilling excursion.

 Besides, the neighboring beach of Rekawa is Sri Lanka’s prime turtle-watching spot, though devoted ornithologists will even want to visit the little-visited Kalametiya Bird Sanctuary, which can be paired with a visit to the enigmatic plains of Ussangoda.